1953 Iranian coup d'état: Release of U.S. government records and official acknowledgement

 In August 2013, on the 60th anniversary of the coup, the US government released documents showing they were involved in staging the coup.
 The documents also describe the motivations behind the coup and the strategies used to stage it.
 The UK had sought to censor information regarding its role in the coup; a significant number of documents about the coup remained classified.
 The release of the declassified documents, which marked the first US official acknowledgement of its role, was seen as a goodwill gesture on the part of the Obama administration.
-According to Aljazeera, the deputy director of the National Security Archive, Malcolm Bryne, disclosed that the CIA documented the secret histories purposely for official use.
+According to Aljazeera, the deputy director of the National Security Archive, Malcolm Byrne, disclosed that the CIA documented the secret histories purposely for official use.

 Public awareness of American and British participation in Mosaddeq's overthrow was long-standing.
 An internal narrative from the middle of the 1970s called "The Battle for Iran" makes a clear reference to the CIA's involvement.
 In 1981, the agency made a highly edited version of the report public in reaction to an ACLU lawsuit, but it blocked out all mentions of TPAJAX, the code name for the American-led operation.
 These references can be found in the most recent release in 2013, which is thought to be the CIA's first official admission that the agency assisted in the coup's planning and execution.

 In June 2017, the United States State Department's Office of the Historian released its revised historical account of the event.
 The volume of historical records "focuses on the evolution of U.S. thinking on Iran as well as the U.S. Government covert operation that resulted in Mosadeq's overthrow on 19 August 1953".
 Though some of the relevant records were destroyed long ago, the release contains a collection of roughly 1,000 pages, only a small number of which remain classified.
 One revelation is that the CIA "attempted to call off the failing coup but was salvaged by an insubordinate spy."
 The reports released by the U.S. had reached 1,007 pages, consisting of diplomatic cables and letters according to VOA News.

 In March 2018, the National Security Archive released a declassified British memo alleging that the United States Embassy sent "large sums of money" to "influential people"—namely senior Iranian clerics—in the days leading up to Mosaddeq's overthrow.
 According to the Guardian, despite the U.S. showing regrets about the coup, it has failed to officially issue an apology over its involvement.